3. Before You Begin

 Before you begin to use THOR for the first time, you should read through this section to get a better understanding of what is needed to use THOR.

-Place a valid license file into the THOR program folder.
-THOR checks the program folder and all sub folder for valid license files (*.lic).
-Alternatively, you can specify a specific path with --licensepath <path>.
+THOR needs a valid license to run.
+After you Generate a License, place the license file in the THOR program folder.
+THOR checks the program folder and all sub folders for valid license files (*.lic).
+Alternatively, you can specify a path to search in with --licensepath <path>.
+For details, refer to About License Files.
+For automation purposes, THOR also supports License Injection via Environment.

 Tip